ChiaraCati/FlooData/README.md

 ## 🫂 Ethical analysis

-Under an *ethical* point of view, we considered the importance of the human being, transparency, accountability, and equality.
+From an *ethical* point of view, we considered the importance of the human being, transparency, accountability, and equality.
-Along with this ethical aspects, we also considered other criteria such as sustainable re-use of the data gathered, and presence of information of public interest when choosing **FlooData**'s source data, as we wanted to account for the management of financings (Open Coesione), the presence risk of hydrogeological disasters in the whole area of Emilia-Romagna, the amount of preventive interventions and following reparations.
+Along with these ethical aspects, we also considered other criteria such as sustainable re-use of the data gathered, and presence of information of public interest when choosing **FlooData**'s source data, as we wanted to account for the management of financings (Open Coesione), the present risk of hydrogeological disasters in the whole area of Emilia-Romagna, the number of preventive interventions and following reparations.

-The data gathered is managed by producers in a transparent way, as documentation on project and/or datasets, licences, and policies are made available to final users, avoiding cognitive biases and legal misunderstanding in terms of data re-use.
+The data gathered is transparently managed by producers, as documentation on project and/or datasets, licences, and policies are made available to final users, avoiding cognitive biases and legal misunderstanding in terms of data re-use.

-The original datasets mainly represent, environmental– and geodata.
-This kind of data naturally avoids discriminations, stereotyping, crystallization, distortion of the history, misrepresentation of reality, and manipulation of the cultural identity of a country/community.
+The original datasets mainly represent environmental– and geodata.
+This kind of data naturally avoids discrimination, stereotyping, crystallization, distortion of the history, misrepresentation of reality, and manipulation of the cultural identity of a country/community.
-As averages the data gives information about the region as a whole and do not pose individual privacy risk.
+On average, the data gives information about the region as a whole and do not pose an individual's privacy risk.

-Data relating to communities of people living in endangered area comes from the two sets coming from ISPRAS's project ***IdroGeo***.
+Data relating to communities of people living in the endangered area comes from the two sets coming from ISPRAS's project ***IdroGeo***.
 *D6* and *D7* contain information on families living in areas with high, medium and low flooding risk **(?)**.
-Even though this information is linked to natural persons, it is made available for public interest purposes, anonimized, and in form of statistical data, in compliance with the Art.
+Even though this information is linked to natural persons, it is made available for public interest purposes, anonymized, and in form of statistical data, in compliance with the Art.
 89 of GDPR.
-Additionally this kind of data – when made public – might be a call to action to sensibilize people on climate change and hydrogeological issues.
+Additionally, this kind of data – when made public – might be a call to action to sensibilize people on climate change and hydrogeological issues.
-Finally, we noticed **ReNDis** makes accessible the names of whom is responsible for recordered interventions.
-We consider the presence of identity data in this set as legitimate, sice names of public officers are by nature of public domain.
+Finally, we noticed that **ReNDis** makes accessible the names of whom are responsible for recorded interventions.
+We consider the presence of identity data in this set legitimate since names of public officers are by nature in the public domain.

-For ethical requirements we also rely on [Accenture](https://www.accenture.com/us-en)'s Data Ethics Decision Making Guidelines, in particular considering these aspectsl data gathered and presented on Floodata has been downloaded directly from sources website's or other institutional aggregators such as **MinERva** and **OpenCoesione**.
+For ethical requirements, we also rely on [Accenture](https://www.accenture.com/us-en)'s Data Ethics Decision Making Guidelines.
+Thus, data gathered and presented on Floodata has been downloaded directly from sources' websites or other institutional aggregators such as **MinERva** and **OpenCoesione**.
 The datasets used have all been made available for re-use by producers.
-The reuse of this data on FlooData, is consistent with creators's specific intent of displaying the hydrogeological situation of the studied area.
+The re-use of this data on FlooData is consistent with the creators' specific intent of displaying the hydrogeological situation of the studied area.

-We take into account that there are chances of people acting on the collected information to look for more secure and mantained area within the region Emila Romagna, but that does not look like an ethical issue as much as a normal inferencial process granted to common citizens.
+Finally, we take into account that there are chances of people acting on the collected information to look for a more secure and maintained area within the region Emila Romagna, but that does not look like an ethical issue as much as a normal inferential process granted to citizens.